verrazzano/docs/content/en/docs/access/_index.md

 1. Navigate to the Keycloak admin console.

    a.
-Obtaining the Keycloak admin console URL is described [here](#get-the-consoles-urls).
+Obtain the Keycloak admin console URL, as described [here](#get-the-consoles-urls).

    b.
-Obtaining the Keycloak admin console credentials is described [here](#the-keycloak-admin-console).
+Obtain the Keycloak admin console credentials, as described [here](#the-keycloak-admin-console).

 2. In the left pane, select the `verrazzano-system` realm from the drop-down menu.
 3. In the left pane, under `Manage`, select `Users`.